-The CFI's Research Facilities Navigator is a searchable online directory of participating research facilities that are open to collaborating with other institutions and the private sector.
-Where appropriate, institutions are encouraged to submit a profile of their research facilities, equipment and expertise as a way to promote themselves to potential research partners.
-For more about the Navigator, or to submit a profile to the online directory, please visit Innovation.ca.
+The Research Facilities Navigator is a searchable online directory of research facilities that are opening their doors to collaborations with industry, academia and government.
+Where appropriate, institutions are encouraged to submit a profile of their research facilities as a way to promote their expertise and state-of-the-art equipment to potential research partners.
+For more about the Navigator, or to submit a profile to the online directory, please visit navigator.innovation.ca.